 The Moulin Rouge is not only a terrible Nicole Kidman film, it’s also a famous cabaret in Paris.
 It first opened its doors in 1889 but then burnt down in 1915.
 The Moulin Rouge is the birth place of the can-can, (arguably one of the best dance moves ever created) and it’s also the home of smut and sex.
 When you walk down the road next to the famous building there is a sense of filth about the place due to the huge number of sex shops, homeless people and prostitutes hanging around.

-The first time I visited the place I was on my own walking down the street and a man was standing chatting to another man in the middle of the road when suddenly his trousers fell down.
+The first time I visited the place I was on my own walking down the street and a man was standing chatting to another man in the middle of the road, when suddenly his trousers fell down.
 He then continued to talk to his mate as if nothing had happened.
-I must also add that he wasn’t wearing any pants.
+I must also add that he wasn’t wearing any underwear.

 Paris is a lovely city with lots of culture, art, smut and fun things to do.
 I wouldn’t say it was the most romantic city I’ve ever been to and I’m not really sure why people do say that it’s romantic.
 Because it’s not.